wesley-trust/wesleytrust-com/_posts/2021-04-09-graph-api-groups-config.md

 This definition is available here: [All Guests][group-guests], which you can access from my GitHub.

 This has a dynamic query that includes all guests (which is all external users excluding members) within the Azure AD tenant.

+Used to target Azure AD Conditional Access policies.

 Example below: